-- The ability to recognize the importance of family, social networks, and community systems in the treatment recovery process. - Demonstrate an understanding of the variety of healthcare options available, and the importance of helping the consumer access those benefits. - Demonstrate an understanding of the diverse cultures and incorporating the relevant needs of culturally diverse groups, as well as people with disabilities, into clinical practice. - 235.3 Case management is a method to help consumers achieve their goals throughout treatment.
-Case management will begin as soon as a consumer engages in the RUHS-BH screening process and shall be provided to all consumers. - 235.4 Consumers shall be guided through the system of care, linkages will be made to ancillary services, and consumers will be assisted in connecting the next needed ASAM level of care from detoxification through recovery services (aftercare). - 235.5 Case management will be utilized as a method to provide thorough discharge planning through implementation of aftercare plans that include access to ongoing Recovery Support Services, vocational rehabilitation, sober living housing, and access to childcare and parenting services to enhance the capacity of each consumer to achieve long-term recovery. - 235.6 Case management is available at all levels of care and is defined as a face-toface or telephone contact between one (1) registered counselor, certified counselors or LPHA, and one (1) consumer at the same time. - 235.7 A progress note must be written for each case management interaction and documented in the consumer's chart. - 235.8 Providers may use case management services as an adjunct to outpatient and intensive outpatient treatment services to improve the consumer's ability to navigate their active treatment episode.
+- 235.1 Care coordination consists of activities to provide coordination of SUD care, mental health care, and medical care, and to support the consumers with linkages to services and supports designed to restore the consumer to their best possible functional level.
+Care coordination shall be provided to a consumer in conjunction with all levels of treatment.
+Care coordination may also be delivered and claimed as a standalone service.
+Care Coordination can be provided in clinical or non-clinical settings and can be provided in person, by telehealth, or by telephone. - 235.2 Examples of care coordination include, but are not limited to: - Coordinating with medical and mental health care providers. - Discharge planning, including coordinating with SUD treatment providers to support transitions between levels of care. - Coordinating with ancillary services, including individualized connection, referral and linkages to community-based services and supports. - 235.3 Care coordination is a method to help consumers achieve their goals throughout treatment.
+Case management will begin as soon as a consumer engages in the RUHS-BH screening process and shall be provided to all consumers. - 235.4 Consumers shall be guided through the system of care, linkages will be made to ancillary services, and consumers will be assisted in connecting the next needed ASAM level of care from detoxification through recovery services (aftercare). - 235.5 Care coordination will be utilized as a method to provide thorough discharge planning through implementation of aftercare plans that include access to ongoing Recovery Support Services, vocational rehabilitation, sober living housing,

+- and access to childcare and parenting services to enhance the capacity of each consumer to achieve long-term recovery. - 235.6 Care coordination is available at all levels of care and is defined as a face-to-face or telephone contact between one (1) registered counselor, certified counselors or LPHA, and one (1) consumer at the same time. - A progress note must be written for each care coordination interaction and documented in the consumer's chart. - 235.8 Providers may use case management services as an adjunct to outpatient and intensive outpatient treatment services to improve the consumer's ability to navigate their active treatment episode.